MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/entity-channel.md

 ## Overview

-In Omnichannel Administration, **Entity Records** channel helps you to automatically route cases and other entity records to agents based on the agent's capacity and availability.
+In Omnichannel Administration, **Entity Records** channel helps you to automatically route cases and other entity records to agents based on the agent's skill (preview), capacity, and availability.

+> [!Note]
+> Skill base-routing is currently in preview.
+To learn more, see [Skill based routing overview](overview-skill-work-distribution.md)

-### Automatic distribution of cases
+### Automatic distribution of cases and other entity records

-Case routing in Dynamics 365 Customer Service enables organizations to route cases to the manual queues, and then these cases are either manually assigned by supervisors or manually picked by agents.

 With unified routing for entity records, organizations can route cases and other entity records to omnichannel queues.
-The cases and other entity records routed to omnichannel queues are automatically distributed and assigned to best available agents based on their availability and capacity.
+The cases and other entity records routed to omnichannel queues are automatically distributed and assigned to best available agents based on their  skill (preview), capacity, and availability.

 ### Unified Routing and Queues

 Cases and other entity records can be routed to omnichannel queues along with work items that originate from other channels such as Chat and SMS.

-This allows organizations to tightly define the work profile that their agents are supposed to handle, and organizations can automate the work flow assignment across channels and assign the work items based on agents capacity and availability.
+This allows organizations to tightly define the work profile that their agents are supposed to handle, and organizations can automate the work flow assignment across channels and assign the work items based on agents skill (preview), capacity, and availability.

-## Considerations for entity routing

-- If you are upgrading from earlier release to the latest version, then in the Work Stream, the Entity field won't be populated with a entity.
-You need to create a entity records channel, and then update the work stream with the created entity.
-When the work stream is updated, automatically, the Microsoft Flow resets.

 ## Configure entity records channel